Saturday, January 2, 2016

 Would I recommend this at 7 out of 12 mugs?

-While it has some allure, it also is the highest calorie (almost twice of Rocky Mountain Root Beer) and no idea what sugar they used.
-Sure has a corn syrup taste.
-This would rank very high if it was only used for a root beer.
+While it has some allure, it is also the highest-calorie (almost twice that of Rocky Mountain Root Beer), and I have no idea what sugar they use.
+It sure has a corn syrup taste.
+This would rank very high if only used for a root beer.

 No comments: